infor-cloud/xtendm3/docs/documentation/approval-requirements.md

 Outlining the format of XtendM3 extension request.

 ### Request Content
 Copy this form to your mail and answer all questions.
-The questionnaire should be answered per extension;
+Email subject format: [Project Name] [XtendM3 Extension Name] The questionnaire should be answered per extension;
 Therefore, if there are three extensions sent for review, there should be three separate sections in one email answering the following for each extension: